josephsenior/Grinta-Agent/docs/configuration/system-config.md

 # ⚙️ **System Configuration**

-> **Comprehensive configuration guide for the OpenHands platform, covering all components and advanced settings.**
+> **Comprehensive configuration guide for the Forge platform, covering all components and advanced settings.**

 ---